-- (a) The location and size of the use, the nature, hours, and intensity of the operations involved in or conducted in connection with it, the size of the site in relation to it and the location of the site with respect to streets giving access to it are such that it will be in harmony not conflict with the appropriate and orderly development of the district in which area where it is located. - (b) The location, nature and height of buildings, walls and fences and the nature and extent of the landscaping on the site are such that the use will not conflict with the existing permitted uses on adjacent blocks and will not hinder or discourage the appropriate development use of adjacent land and buildings. - (c) Operations in connection with any special use will not be more objectionable to nearby properties by reason of noise, fumes, vibration or other characteristic in Article IV than would be the operations of any permitted use, not requiring a special permit. - (d) Parking areas will be of adequate size for the particular use and properly located and suitably screened from adjoining residential uses, and the entrance and exit drives shall be laid out so as to achieve maximum safety, and uses will not cause unreasonable traffic congestion or create a traffic hazard. - (e) Uses, buildings, and operations will be accessible for emergency services and appropriately located for water, sewer, and other infrastructure requirements. - (f) The use will comply with other regulations in the Code and will be compatible with the recommendations in the City's Comprehensive Plan and Local Waterfront Revitalization Program. - (2) The decision of the City Council or Planning Board on the application, after the holding of the public hearing, shall be filed in the office of the City Clerk within five business days after such decision is rendered and a copy thereof mailed to the applicant.
+- (a) The location and size of the use, the nature, hours, and intensity of the operations involved in or conducted in connection with it, the size of the site in relation to it and the location of the site with respect to streets giving access to it are such that it will be in harmony not conflict with hours, and intensity of the operations - (b) The location, nature and height of buildings, walls and fences and the nature and extent of the landscaping on the site are such that the use will not conflict with the existing permitted uses on adjacent blocks and will not hinder or discourage the appropriate development use of adjacent land and buildings. - (c) Operations in connection with any special use will not be more objectionable to nearby properties by reason of noise, fumes, vibration or other characteristic in Article IV than would be the operations of any permitted use, not requiring a special permit. - (d) Parking areas will be of adequate size for the particular use and properly located and suitably screened from adjoining residential uses, and the entrance and exit drives shall be laid out so as to achieve maximum safety, and uses will not cause unreasonable traffic congestion or create a traffic hazard. - (e) Uses, buildings, and operations will be accessible for emergency services and appropriately located for water, sewer, and other infrastructure requirements. - (f) The use will comply with other regulations in the Code and will be compatible with the recommendations in the City's Comprehensive Plan and Local Waterfront Revitalization Program.

+(2) The decision of the City Council or Planning Board on the application, after the holding of the public hearing, shall be filed in the office of the City Clerk within five business days after such decision is rendered and a copy thereof mailed to the applicant.

-Section .
-Chapter 223 of the City Code, Article III, §223-20, entitled "Hotels" in its entirety is hereby renumbered as follows: § 223-14.1 Hotels.
+Section 6.
+Chapter 223 of the Code of the City of Beacon, Article III, Section 20, entitled "Hotels" in its entirety is hereby renumbered as follows:

+§ 223-14.1 Hotels.

-Section .
-Chapter 223 of the City Code, Article III, §223-20.1, entitled "Adult uses" is hereby amended as follows: § 223-20.1 Adult uses.
+Section 7.
+Chapter 223 of the Code of the City of Beacon, Article III, Section 20.1, entitled "Adult uses," Subsection C is hereby amended as follows:

+§ 223-20.1 Adult uses.

 - C. Location.
-Adult uses are to be restricted as to location in the following manner in addition to any other requirements of this code: - (1) Adult uses shall not be located within a five-hundred-foot radius of the following zoning districts which permit residential development: R1-120, R1-80, R1-40, R1-20, R1-10, R1-7.5, R1-5, RD-7.5, RD-6, RD-5, RD-4, RD-3, RD-1.8, RD-1.7, RMF-1.5 and RMF-.8. and Senior Affordable Housing Overlay District [Amended 2-16-2010 by L.L.
-No. 2-2010; 10-17-2016 by L.L.
-No. 11-2016] - (2) Adult uses shall not be located within a one-half-mile radius of another such use. - (3) Adult uses shall not be located within a five-hundred-foot radius of the property lines of any school, church or other religious institution or place of religious worship, park, playground or playing field. - (4) Adult uses shall not be located in or within 500 feet of any Historic District and Landmark Overlay Zone.
+Adult uses are to be restricted as to location in the following manner in addition to any other requirements of this code: - (1) Adult uses shall not be located within a five-hundred-foot radius of the following zoning districts which permit residential development: R1-120, R1-80, R1-40, R1-20, R1-10, R1-7.5, R1-5, RD-7.5, RD-6, RD-5, RD-4, RD-3, RD-1.8, RD-1.7, RMF-1.5 and RMF-8. and Senior Affordable Housing Overlay District. - (2) Adult uses shall not be located within a one-half-mile radius of another such use. - (3) Adult uses shall not be located within a five-hundred-foot radius of the property lines of any school, church or other religious institution or place of religious worship, park, playground or playing field. - (4) Adult uses shall not be located in or within 500 feet of any Historic District and Landmark Overlay Zone.

-Section .
-Chapter 223 of the City Code, Article III, §223-22, entitled "Nursing homes" is hereby amended as follows: § 223-22 Nursing homes.
+Section 8.
+Chapter 223 of the Code of the City of Beacon, Article III, Section 22, entitled "Nursing homes," Subsection B is hereby amended as follows:

+§ 223-22 Nursing homes.